vzamora/Proxmox-Cheatsheet/Network Applications/PiHole.md

+Create a new Debian LXC, and then open the terminal for it.

 To install PiHole with a single command:

 	apt-get update && apt-get upgrade -y && apt-get autoremove && apt install curl -y && curl -sSL https://install.pi-hole.net | bash